nafc-assess/geostat-survey/README.md

 # geostat-survey
 This repository contains the R codes used for calculations and figure plotting related to our research:

-> Yalcin, S., Anderson, S., Regular, P., English, P. (In review).
+> Yalcin, S., Anderson, S., Regular, P., English, P. (2023).
 Exploring the limits of spatiotemporal and design-based index standardization under reduced survey coverage.
 ICES Journal of Marine Science.
+DOI: 10.1093/icesjms/fsad155

-**Note**: The code and data generated from this research are being archived on Zenodo [DOI:...].
+**Note**: The code and data generated from this research are being archived on Zenodo [DOI: 10.5281/zenodo.8326526].

 ## Main Scripts: